-- 1. The effects of a pipeline construction on benthic invertebrates were investigated using a Before/After impact protocol at Clonakilty Bay, West Cork, Ireland.
-Benthic invertebrates were sampled once before the excavation and at one, two, three and six months after the completion of the work.
+Recovery will be enhanced where adult migration (active or passive) can transport adults from adjacent, unimpacted habitats.
+Where a large area is severely impacted, however, recovery may require longer time-scales.
+The effects of a pipeline construction on benthic invertebrates were investigated using a Before/After impact protocol at Clonakilty Bay, West Cork, Ireland.
+Benthic invertebrates were sampled once before the excavation and at one, two, three and six months after the completion of the work..
 An impact was obvious in the construction site in that no live invertebrates were found at one month after disturbance, but there followed a gradual recolonization by Hediste diversicolor.
 At six months after the disturbance, there was no significant difference in the mean number of total individuals (of all species) per core sample amongst all study sites, but the apparent recovery in the impacted area was due to recovery of Hediste diversicolor and Tubifex spp.
-(Lewis et al., 2002b). - 2.
+(Lewis et al., 2002b).

 Bolam et al. (2004) experimentally simulated (in the field) the effect of dredged material emplacement (beach recharge) by manipulating defaunated sediments.
 Macrofaunal sampling was carried out after 1 week and after 1, 3, 6 and 12 months.
-Recolonization patterns were found to be species specific: abundances of the polychaete Hediste diversicolor and the gastropod Hydrobia ulvae recovered to ambient levels within one week.
+Recolonization patterns, although gradual, were found to be species specific with abundances of the polychaete Hediste diversicolor and the gastropod Hydrobia ulvae recovering to ambient levels within one week.